koranke/object-verifier/README.md

 Verify.that(actualTrack).usingFields("id", "releaseDate").isEqualTo(expectedTrack);
 ```

-Verification will fail if you misspell an object member name.
+Verification will fail if you misspell an object field name.
 For example, if the object under test
-includes a member named "title" but we try to verify a field named "tittle", verification would fail
+included a field named "title" but we tried to verify a field named "tittle", verification would fail
 with a message that the field "tittle" could not be found.

 ```java